-The equation for break-even point is:
+The equation and breakdown for break-even point is:

-2. Cost of Goods Sold (COGS)
+2. Cost of goods sold (COGS)

 Cost of Goods Sold (COGS) refers to the cost required to create each of the food and beverage items you sell to guests.
 In this way, COGS is really just a representation of your restaurant’s inventory during a specific time period.

 By identifying ways to minimize these costs — like negotiating better rates with your food distributor, selecting in-season ingredients, or using techniques to make your inventory last longer — it's possible to significantly increase margins.
 Every dollar you shave off COGS is another dollar added to the restaurant’s gross profit, which is extremely helpful when ramping up to be fully operational.

-How to Calculate COGS
+How to calculate COGS

 If you have $5,000 worth of inventory at the beginning of the month, purchase another $2,000 worth of inventory during the month, and end the month with $4,000 worth of inventory left over, your cost of goods sold for that month is $5,000 (beginning inventory) + $2,000 (purchased inventory) - $4,000 (final inventory) = $3,000.

-The equation for COGS is:
+The equation and breakdown for COGS is:

-Calculating cost of goods sold might seem like a pain, but it's an important part of making sure your business is healthy.
+Calculating your restaurant cost of goods sold might seem like a pain, but it's an important part of making sure your business is healthy.
 Here's an easy way to calculate it.

-3. Overhead Rate
+3. Overhead rate